Speed Reading Tips: 9 Ways to Minimize Subvocalization

-Subvocalization (also known as auditory reassurance) is a very common habit among readers.
-It involves saying words in your head while reading and it’s one of the main reasons why people read slowly and have trouble improving their reading speed.
+Subvocalization (also known as auditory reassurance) is a widespread habit among readers.
+It involves saying words in your head while reading, and it’s one of the main reasons people read slowly and have trouble improving their reading speed.

 Many speed-reading programs tend to exaggerate and will falsely claim that the key to speed reading is to eliminate the habit of subvocalization.
 However, study after study shows that eliminating this habit completely is not possible.

 In this article, we will discuss how you can minimize subvocalization – not eliminate it.
 Minimizing subvocalization will help you boost your reading speed, and it will also help you improve your comprehension.